Juan Orlando Hernández: Foreign policy

-US drug trafficking investigation, arrest, and extradition
+U.S. drug trafficking investigation, arrest, extradition and conviction

-At the end of May 2019 US prosecutors unsealed some 2015 documents which revealed that Hernández was himself the subject of a major drug trafficking and money laundering investigation, alongside his sister Hilda and others.
+At the end of May 2019, U.S. prosecutors unsealed documents from 2015 which revealed that Hernández was himself the subject of a major drug trafficking and money laundering investigation, alongside his sister Hilda and others.

 Hernández was identified as a co-conspirator in a drug trafficking and money laundering case against his brother, according to document filed in U.S. district court.
-Prosecutors say $1.5 million in drug proceeds was used to help elect him in 2013.
-Hernández responded saying he is foe of traffickers who are out for revenge against him.
+Prosecutors allege $1.5 million in drug proceeds were used to help elect him in 2013.
+Hernández responded saying he is a foe of traffickers who are out for revenge against him.

-A document released by a U.S. district court implicates Honduran President Juan Orlando Hernández in a conspiracy with his brother, Antonio "Tony" Hernández, and other high-level officials — including former President Porfirio Lobo Sosa — "to leverage drug trafficking to maintain and enhance their political power."
-Tony Hernández would be put on trial in the United States and receive a life sentence in January 2021 following his conviction of numerous charges related to his work in drug trafficking.
+A document released by a U.S. district court implicates President Hernández in a conspiracy with his brother, Antonio "Tony" Hernández, and other high-level officials — including his presidential predecessor Porfirio Lobo Sosa — "to leverage drug trafficking to maintain and enhance their political power."
+Tony Hernández was sentenced to life in prison in January 2021 following his conviction on numerous charges related to his work in drug trafficking.

 The 44-page document – which is related to the trial of Tony Hernández in New York's Southern District on drug trafficking and other charges – summarizes some of the key evidence collected by prosecutors against the defendant, who they accuse of being a “violent, multi-ton drug trafficker” who allegedly abused his political connections for personal and political gain and at least twice “helped arrange murders of drug trafficking rivals.”

-On 7 February 2022, ex-president Hernández had his visa revoked by the U.S. Department of State, due to involvements in corruption and dealings with narcotics.
-On 14 February, he was surrounded by the National police and DEA agents at his residency to process his capture and eventually take him to custody of the United States for possible trials.
+On 7 February 2022, ex-president Hernández was announced to have had his visa revoked by the U.S. Department of State at the start of July in 2021, due to involvements in corruption and dealings with narcotics.
+On 14 February, he was surrounded by the National police and DEA agents at his residency to process his capture and eventually take him to custody of the United States for possible trial.
 The U.S. government also requested an extradition against him for his involvement with narcotics.
 After issuing an extradition warrant, Juan Orlando Hernández decided to surrender to US authorities on 15 February 2022.
 The same day, local Honduran authorities arrested Hernández at his home in Tegucigalpa.

-During that time on 15 February the first audience of Juan Orlando Hernandez was timed with the Supreme Court of Honduras placing the judge Edwin Ortez in charge of the case of extradition.
+During that time on 15 February the first audience of Juan Orlando Hernández was timed with the Supreme Court of Honduras placing the judge Edwin Ortez in charge of the case of extradition.
 At a second proceeding on 16 March, Judge Ortez approved the order of extradition appealed by the Southern District of New York.
 Hernández's lawyers appealed Ortez's ruling, but on 28 March 2022, the Supreme Court of Honduras rejected his appeal and authorized his extradition to the United States.